tylerhu3/Abstract-Data-Types/README.md

 # CS101-Abstract-Data-Type-
-These are  assignments from UC Santa Cruz Abstract Data Type course that I have completed and recieved A's.
+UC Santa Cruz Abstract Data Type course, all assignments recieved full marks.
 In each folder in this repository is a separate assignment, with a README that states what each files do and a pdf that constitute the assignment requirements.
+This course mainly uses Java and C with building of List and Graph data structures, as well as implementation of proper matrix multiplication, DFS and BFS.